piomin/sample-quarkus-kafka-streams/readme.md

 ## Run locally

 ### Usage
-You need to have Maven, JDK11+ and Docker installed on your local machine.
+You need to have Maven, JDK11+ and Docker (or Testcontainers Cloud Agent) installed on your local machine.

 First, run the `order-service`:
 ```shell